Exploiting Degeneracy in Belief Propagation Decoding of Quantum Codes: Introduction

-Computer simulations of MBP on several quantum codes are performed.
-Although MBP naturally extends to a joint decoding of data-syndrome errors like \cite{KCL21}, as a preliminary study of improving BP decoding on highly-degenerate codes without pre-training of post-processing, we consider to decode various kinds of codes with perfect syndrome measurements in this paper.
-We will first do a case study on the five-qubit code \cite{LMPZ96} to show how the memory effect helps the gradient descent optimization.
-Then we decode quantum bicycle codes \cite{MMM04}, a GHP code in \cite{PK19}, and (rotated) surface or toric codes \cite{HFDM12}.
+Computer simulations of MBP (or AMBP) on various quantum codes are performed.
+Note that MBP naturally extends to a model of simultaneous data and measurement errors \cite{KCL21}; however, perfect syndrome measurements are assumed in this paper.
+We will first do a case study on the five-qubit code \cite{LMPZ96} to show how the memory effects help the gradient descent optimization.
+Then we decode quantum bicycle codes \cite{MMM04}, a GHP code in \cite{PK19}, and (rotated) surface and toric codes \cite{BM07,HFDM12}.

-Quantum bicycle codes have good error-correction performance and low decoding complexity but they may have high error-floor if there are many low-weight stabilizers \cite[Fig.~6]{MMM04}, which occurs if the generator vector of a bicycle code has low weight.
-A bicycle code has fixed stabilizer weight.
-When a code has fixed stabilizer weight, the weight is called \textit{row-weight}.
+Bicycle codes have good error-correction performance and low decoding complexity but they may have high error-floor if there are many low-weight stabilizers \cite[Fig.~6]{MMM04}, which occurs if the generator vector of a bicycle code has low weight.
+This vector generates a bicycle check matrix with fixed stabilizer weight, called as \textit{row-weight}.
 A bicycle code has its minimum distance upper bounded by its row-weight.
-However, the performance of BP depends more on the weight distribution of codewords \cite{Gal63,Mac99}, rather than the code distance.
+However, the performance of BP depends more on the weight distribution of codewords \cite{Gal63,Mac99}, rather than just the code distance.
 We simulate the cases in \cite[Fig.~6]{MMM04} and each error-floor is significantly improved using MBP.
-In particular, the average number of iterations is reduced, especially when the row-weight is small (i.e., when the code is more degenerate).
+In particular, the convergence behavior can be improved, especially when the row-weight is small (i.e., when the code is more degenerate).
+If AMBP is used, the achieved performance is close to the quantum Gilbert--Varshamov rate (see Fig.~\ref{fig:AMBP_bic} and its discussions.)